2001:

 Walt Disney World's Very Merry Christmas Parade, hosted by

-Suzanne Somers and Jerry Van Dyke, airs live on television.
+Suzanne Somers and Jerry Van Dyke, airs live (for the last time) on television.

 1997: